paulalexwilson/jaxrs-cxf-spring-annotation/README.md

     class MyServerConfig {
     }

 This might create a single server within the application context and import the usual CXF specific spring beans via ``/META-INF/cxf/cxf.xml``.
-Of course, no actual services would be registered with the server and therefore the instantiation would fail.
+Of course, no actual services would be registered with the server and therefore the server bootstrapping and configuration phase would fail (service-less servers are disallowed).
 Let's consider adding a service:

     @Configuration
     @EnableJaxRsServer